dmohl/expectThat/readme.md

 **Roadmap**

-* Add direct support for QUnit
-* Verify and/or add support for Node
+* Add support for Node
 * Add direct support for Jasmine
 * Add direct support for Mocha